 When the files are sorted by name, the file type is a second priority.
 When sorting by type, the second priority is the file name.
 When sorting by size, the second priority is the name, and the type is the third.
 Digits are prior to letters.
 Everything is sorted in ascending order by default, the [/X] switch reverses that order.

-SORTDIR.COM origins from the SpartaDOS Toolkit and is now present on the CAR: device.
+SORTDIR.COM origins from the SpartaDOS Toolkit and as of SpartaDOS 4.40 is now present on the CAR: device.

 SWAP (Swap Drives) Command